 The small bin coupled with the lack of level sensors and the fact that the bagger was faster at emptying the bin than the screener was at filling it meant that our filler was at times being starved for material.
 Our technician pointed this out to our customer and helped them to install a vibrator on the side of their hopper to knock the material loose from the walls of the hopper and improve its feed to the machine.
 Our technician also trained the operators to make sure that the hopper was full before beginning a bag fill on the machine.

 With this simple adjustment and no further adjustments having been made to the bagger itself, weight accuracy further improved to within 0.1-0.2 of the target weight.
 The presumed problems (the machine) turned out to be a combination of educating the customer on the importance of cleanout and product flow and assisting them with finding the ideal set of operating parameters to make the machine run at its peak capability.

-A good technician can considerably shortcut learning curves with his vast knowledge of machine and applications.
+A good technician can considerably shortcut learning curves with his vast knowledge of machines and applications.
 Sometimes subtle clues that may seem unimportant turn out to be the things that help identify the solution to the problem.
 Sometimes these things can be divined over the phone.
 But sometimes, these clues do not come through the phone either because the customer disregards what he is seeing as unimportant or doesn’t understand what they are seeing.
-Sometimes, there is no substitution for experience, a trained eye and a skilled hand.
+Sometimes, there is no substitution for experience, a trained eye, and a skilled hand.